Flydx1234/guildsup/README.md

 ![list](documentation/register.png)

-/user - page that lists the user's guilds and allows them to change password/email if logged in
+/user - page that lists the user's guilds and (allows them to change password/email if logged in - not implemented in final project)
 ![list](documentation/user.png)

 /inguild - page shown if user is in the guild